Article 12.2 - Definitions

 Best Management Practices (BMPs).
 A structural or non-structural management-based practice used singularly or in combination to reduce non-point source input to receiving waters in order to achieve water quality protection goals.

 Non-structural BMPs.
 Non-engineered methods to control the amount of non-point source pollution.
 These may include land-use controls and vegetated buffers.

 Structural BMPs.
 Engineered structures that are designed to reduce the delivery of pollutants from their source or to divert contaminants away from the water supply.
-Structural BMPs allowed for use under the High Density Option are those which have been approved by the North Carolina Division of Water Quality and Mecklenburg County.
+Structural BMPs allowed for use under the High Density Option are those which have been approved by the North Carolina Division of Water Quality and the Town of Huntersville.
 These are wet detention ponds, extended dry detention ponds, and grass swales.

 Buffer.
 A natural or vegetated area through which storm water runoff flows in a diffuse manner so that the runoff does not become channelized, and which provides for infiltration of the runoff and filtering of pollutants.
 The buffer is measured landward from the normal pool elevation of impounded structures and from the bank of each side of streams or rivers.

 Built-upon Area (B.U.).
 Built-upon areas shall include that portion of a development project and/or lots that are covered by impervious or partially impervious cover including buildings, pavement, gravel areas (e.g. roads, parking lots, paths), recreation facilities (e.g. tennis courts), etc. (NOTE: Wooden slatted decks and the water area of a swimming pool are considered pervious.)